 Advertisers can’t know exactly how expensive each click will be.
 It can wildly different depending on the search term, browser cookies, whatever audiences the ads have been placed in, and dozens of other hidden factors.
 This is why platforms allow for budgets, both daily and monthly.
 Advertisers will set a daily ad budget to keep track of spending.
 They can still spend over that daily budget up to a certain percentage but never more than what that daily budget would come out to for their total monthly budget.

-Do you still have questions about PPC or CPC?
+Do you still have questions about the difference between PPC or CPC?
 We at Corporate Conversions would be happy to talk to you about digital advertising and how we can create a strategy that will pull traffic to your site.
 Call Tom at 616-426-9303 to start that discussion.